 Business Interests

 If you own a business or have business interests, these can also be included in your trust.
 This is particularly beneficial for wealth succession planning, as it allows you to pass on your business to future generations in a controlled and protected manner.
+From April 2026, business property relief (BPR) will be capped at 100% for the first £1 million of combined business and agricultural property, with only 50% relief on the excess — making proper planning even more important.

 To illustrate the types of assets that can be included and their benefits, consider the following table:

-Asset Type | Benefits | Considerations |
+| Asset Type | Benefits | Considerations |

-Business Interests | Wealth succession planning, continuity | Valuation, ongoing business management |
+| Business Interests | Wealth succession planning, continuity, potential BPR eligibility | Valuation needed, BPR changes from April 2026, ongoing management considerations |

 By understanding the range of assets you can include in a Lifetime Asset Protection Trust, you can make informed decisions about your wealth succession planning and ensure that your family’s financial future is protected.